joshlohx/8-Week-SQL-Challenge/Case Study #5 - Data Mart/README.md

 There was a fair bit of percentage differences in all 3 years.
 However, now when you compare the worst year to their best year in 2018, the sales percentage difference is even more stark at a difference of 3.77% (1.63% + 2.14%).

 When comparing the sales performance across all three years, there were noticeable variations in the percentage differences.
 However, the most significant contrast emerges when comparing the worst-performing year in 2020 to the best-performing year in 2018.
 In this comparison, the sales percentage difference becomes even more apparent with a significant gap of 3.77% (1.63% + 2.14%).

-***

-## D. Bonus Question

-Which areas of the business have the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period?
-- `region`
-- `platform`
-- `age_band`
-- `demographic`
-- `customer_type`

-Do you have any further recommendations for Danny’s team at Data Mart or any interesting insights based off this analysis?

-***